coostdocs/codoc/content/en/co/coroutine.md

 ### DEF_main

 This macro is used to define the main function and make code in the main function also run in coroutine.
-DEF_main has already called `flag::init()` and `log::init()` for initialization, and users do not need to call it again.
+DEF_main has already called `co::init(argc, argv)` for initialization, and users do not need to call it again.

 - Example